umabubakar16/Computer-pointer-controller/README.md

 GPU proccesed more frames per second compared to any other hardware using FP16 because the GPU has severals Execution units with instruction sets of 16bit floating point data types.

-From the result in the inference time, frame per second and model loading time of the benchmark, the best precision combination is "FP32-INT1 FP16 FP16 FP16".
+From result in the inference time, frame per second and model loading time of the benchmark, the best precision combination is "FP32-INT1 FP16 FP16 FP16".
 FP32-INT1 will be used for face detection model while FP16 will be used for other models. by doing this we will maintain our system resources while having a good accuracy that is enough.

 ## Stand Out Suggestions